kaylamochizuki/cse15l-lab-reports/Week5LabReport3.md

 ./technical/911report/chapter-12.txt
 ```

 This command gives all files in technical that are greater than 100000 bytes.
-This is useful because it shows that you can also sort by if a file size is greater than a certain value and not just if the size is smaller than like the example prior.
+This is useful because it shows that you can also sort by if a file size is greater than a certain size.

 example 3)